Scroll Top

 Principles for Sustainable Digitalisation

-To move from principles towards action, I highly recommend checking out at least these online resources and networks.
+To take these principles towards action, I recommend to check out these online resources and networks.

 I also happen to be one of the co-founders of the Sustinaires Collective, so don’t hesitate to contact me if you have questions in relation to that one.